On Your Marks, Get Set. . .Go!

-The defending American Association champion Winnipeg Goldeyes always bring their A-game to Shaw Park, Winnipeg’s gorgeous ball park located downtown right on the Red River.
+Two-time defending American Association champions Winnipeg Goldeyes are going for a three-peat this year, and are ready to bring their A-game talent.
+Shaw Park, Winnipeg’s gorgeous ball park, is located downtown right on the Red River and comes alive on those warm Winnipeg nights.
 Tickets are very affordable — with generous group rates available — while every seat in the house gives you an exceptional view of the diamond.

-The “Fastest Sport on the Prairies!” can be witnessed once a week, May through September, at Red River Co-op Speedway, where you’ll experience the roar of multiple car classes competing in multiple races on central Canada’s largest oval dirt track.
+The “Fastest Sport on the Prairies!” can be witnessed once a week at Red River Co-op Speedway.
+May through September, you’ll experience the roar of multiple car classes competing in a variety of races on central Canada’s largest oval dirt track.

 Looking to get into the swing of things?
-Well, trips to Winnipeg are always par for the course, as the city and surrounding countryside are studded with golf courses ranging from championship-level greens that host PGA Tour Canada events, to casual 9-hole, par-3 courses.
+Winnipeg golf courses are always par for the course, as the city and surrounding countryside are studded with golf courses ranging from championship-level greens that host PGA Tour Canada events, to casual 9-hole, par-3 courses.